mimiyin/choreographic-interventions-s20/README.md

 ### Assignment: Hello Glitch
    * Watch video tutorials (coming soon!)
    * Try to combine [Streaming Skeleton](https://glitch.com/~share-skeletons) with either [Face-Tracking](https://editor.p5js.org/move.mimi/sketches/x5rDnPnCP) or [Hand-Tracking](https://editor.p5js.org/move.mimi/sketches/N4wb3v6EI).
 [Post a link to your Glitch project.](https://github.com/mimiyin/choreographic-interventions-s20/wiki/Assignments#week-9-hello-glitch)
-   * Collect source material this week: Sound, visuals, video, choreography, text, diagrams, drawings, storyboards and stick them in your folder on Google Drive.
+   * Collect source material this week.
+Divide and conquer but cover all of these areas: Ideas for physical set-up.
+Explorations of camera angles.
+Sound, visuals, video, text.
+Drawings of choreographic ideas and videos of movement research.
+Stick them all in your folder on Google Drive.
 (I will send out an invite to a shared folder.)

 Over the next 4 weeks, in groups of 2-4, create an online dance performance that includes at least 1 performer and 1 audience member.
 You may make use of Zoom.
 There are no limitations on duration.